God has led us through many adventures!

 The family lived in a northwest suburb of Tokyo near the national office of Japan CCC (1 train station away) and the Christian Academy of Japan (missionary kids school – 6 stations away) for over 10 years.

-After 23 years in Japan we relocated to the Campus Crusade for Christ World Headquarters in Orlando, FL.
+After 23 years in Japan we relocated to the Campus Crusade for Christ World Headquarters in Orlando, FL in 2007.
 It was a major transition.
-Our desire was to be available to Rochelle’s mom, who now lives with us, and to our college kids.
-It has also helped to be in the US while Rochelle has gone through chemo treatment for chronic lymphocytic leukemia, which we discovered she had since about 2005.
+Our desire was to be available to aging parents and to our college kids.